Michael Dean Woodford: Theoretical contributions

+Much of Woodford's more recent research addresses the implications of bounded rationality and deviations from rational expectations for macroeconomic dynamics and monetary and fiscal policy.

 Interest and Prices

 Woodford is probably best known as the author of an advanced textbook on monetary macroeconomics entitled Interest and Prices: Foundations of a Theory of Monetary Policy.
 The book has, in the words of the Deutsche Bank Prize Committee, "quickly become the standard reference for monetary theory and analysis among academic economists and their colleagues at central banks."
 The title Interest and Prices is a direct translation of Geldzins und Güterpreise the title of a book published by Wicksell in German 1898 and translated into English 1923.